PedroAugustoRamalhoDuarte/PedroAugustoRamalhoDuarte/README.md

 - 🔭 I’m currently working on apps with ReactNative and websites with FullStack Rails or Rails API + React
 - 🌱 I’m currently learning NextJs, Elixir, phoenix and Microservices
 - 👯 I’m looking to collaborate on any amazing project
-- 💬 Ask me about Django, Rails, Python, ReactNative.
+- 💬 Ask me about Ruby on Rails, Django, Python, ReactNative.
-- ⚡ Fun fact: Rails > Node
+- ♥️  Ruby on Rails

 ### My personal website